strongself/The-Book-of-VIPER/IntroductionToVIPER.md

-**VIPER** - Architecture approach for application development(particularly iOS), based on ideas of [Robert Martin](http://blog.cleancoder.com/), for his article [The Clean Architecture](https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html).
+**VIPER** - Architecture approach for application development(particularly iOS), based on [the Clean Architecture](https://blog.8thlight.com/uncle-bob/2012/08/13/the-clean-architecture.html) by [Robert C. Martin (Uncle Bob)](http://blog.cleancoder.com/).

 ![Clean Architecture](http://i.imgur.com/rt9bUjo.png)

 **Main goals of VIPER**:

 - Increase of test coverage for Presentation level, usually built from *Massive View Controllers*.
-- Partition of most heavy application classes into smaller parts with distinct responsibility.
+- Separate responsibility into the distinct layer.

-it is important to note that VIPER is not list of rules and templates.
-It's list of recomendations how to build flexible, testable and reusable architecture.
+It is important to note that VIPER is not list of rules and templates.
+It's the list of recommendations how to build flexible, testable and reusable architecture.
 We, the iOS Team of **Rambler&Co**, have adopted some canonical principles and formed our best practices for some cases.

-Firstly VIPER cat break the mind, especially for developers without team work experience.
-It's because lack of understanding that application parts should be independent and have maximal test coverage.
-But VIPER is helpful even for small applications.
+VIPER looks difficult at first, especially for developers without the team work experiences on large projects.
+Because it requires to understand that application modules should be independent and have high test coverage.
+But, VIPER is helpful even for small applications.

 **Pros and cons of VIPER:**